 Where This Can Fail

 This approach depends on having at least one stable, programmatically accessible source system for the target workflow.
 When source systems are fragmented beyond reasonable integration — data locked in paper records, legacy systems without APIs, or tribal knowledge that was never digitized — the pipeline-first approach stalls at the extraction layer.
-No amount of downstream engineering compensates for data that cannot be reliably pulled.

 First Steps